kirankalyan5/react-native-segmented-control-tab/README.md

-A react native component with the same concept of react native's SegmantedControlIOS, Primarily built to support both IOS and Android. 💡
+A react native component with the same concept of react native's SegmantedControlIOS, Primarily built to support both IOS and Android.
+React-Native-Web support is also added 💡

 ## ScreenShots
 ![screen1](http://s13.postimg.org/hd8b53rd3/screen1.png)